MrParosk/online_courses/relational_database_design/notes.md

 ### Designing one-to-many relationships

-Designing one-to-many is similiar to one-to-one, but instead we would only store the user-id in the card table as a foreign key.
+Designing one-to-many is similar to one-to-one, but instead we would only store the user-id in the card table as a foreign key.

 ### Parent tables and child tables